Ecological regions of Quebec: Continuous boreal forest sub-zone

 The boreal forest sub-zone has fairly dense stands that mostly contain boreal softwood species and light-leaved deciduous trees.

 It includes the fir / white birch domain and the spruce / moss domain.

 The fir / white birch domain covers the southern part of the boreal zone.

 The forests are dominated by stands of fir and white spruce, often mixed with white birch.

 Yellow birch and red maple (Acer rubrum) are found only in the south of the domain.

 In more marginal areas black spruce (Picea mariana), jack pine (Pinus banksiana) and tamarack (Larix laricina) often grow beside paper birch (Betula papyrifera) and trembling aspen (Populus tremuloides).

 Spruce budworm is the main type of forest disturbance, attacking the balsam fir.

 Fire is also a significant factor.

-The western part of the domain is dryer and has more frequent fires, resulting in more stands of species such as trembling aspen, white birch and jack pine.
+The western part of the domain is drier and has more frequent fires, resulting in more stands of species such as trembling aspen, white birch and jack pine.

 The spruce / moss domain extends to around 52° north.

 The forest is dominated by black spruce, which is often the only species of tree, but is often accompanied by species such as balsam fir.

 Hardwoods such as white birch, trembling aspen and sometimes balsam poplar also grow in this area.

 The ground is covered with hypnaceous mosses and ericaceous shrubs.